namhoai1109/Covid-web/README.md

 The website currently uses test data to test the functionalities with the following accounts:

+- For Covid System:

   - Admin (only 1 account):
     - username: 000000000
     - password: admintest
   - Doctor (currently 1 account, may be extended):
     - username: 123456789
     - password: doctor
   - Patient (currently 1 account, may be extended):
     - username: 111111111
     - password: patient

+- For Payment System:
+  - Admin (only 1 account):
+    - username: 000000000
+    - password: admintest

 To use a new clean database, do as follows: